laravel/nova-docs/1.0/installation.md

 php artisan migrate
 ```

 After running this command, verify that the `App\Providers\NovaServiceProvider` was added to the `providers` array in your `app` configuration file.
 If it wasn't, you should add it manually.
+Of course, if your application does not use the `App` namespace, you should update the provider class name as needed.

 That's it!
 Next, you may navigate to your application's `/nova` path in your browser and you should be greeted with the Nova dashboard which includes links to various parts of this documentation.